 Conflict Management Coaching

-Conflict management and transformation coaching supports early resolution or management of conflict and restoration of working relationships.
+Conflict management coaching supports early resolution or management of conflict and restoration of working relationships.
 It is a confidential process that can help you clarify your conflict management goals and develop insight into the dynamics that maintain your conflict.
 It can be applied to specific disputes, internal conflicts or more general patterns of dealing with conflict.

 "Helped me to understand just why this situation pushed my buttons so strongly." - Senior Manager